wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 It is quite simple to build your own agent, and you can use them for all sorts of things.

 Keep in mind that I came up with this implementation from playing around with it, but there will definitely be more efficient loops out there.

+You may have also noticed a few logical gaps in the code, such as not tracking the entire history properly, but I wanted to keep things as simple as possible to avoid overloading the post with code.
+As you start building agents you'll start to realise all the small things that are required to make it robust, with proper context managent being one of them.

 I'd recommend you build your own and you see what works and what does not work.

 You don't have to build agents from scratch like we have done in this post.
 You can use libraries like [pydantic ai](https://martinfowler.com/articles/build-own-coding-agent.html) that abstract a lot of this logic, so you can mainly focus on the tooling part.